 HUD does not include income limits for families with more than eight persons in the printed lists because of space limitations.
-For each person over eight-persons, the four-person income limit should be multiplied by an additional eight percent.
+For each person over eight persons, the four-person income limit should be multiplied by an additional eight percent.
 (For example, the nine-person limit equals 140 percent [132 + 8] of the relevant four-person income limit.)
-Income limits are rounded up to the nearest \$50.
+Income limits are rounded up to the nearest \$50, unless rounding up would cause the year-to-year change in income limits to exceed the cap.
 Local agencies may round income limits for nine or more persons to the nearest \$50, or they may use the un-rounded numbers.
-HUD does not re-test family size-adjusted income limits for compliance with the cap and floor policy.
-Rounding anomalies may produce some family size-adjusted income limits whose annual change is slightly larger or smaller than the five percent decline and the 5.92 percent increase allowed for FY 2023.